argu3/MiscPowershellScripts/README.md

 get-AGlocalUserSIDs.ps1: Gets the SID of all users of a computer based on users folder

 change-AGFolderDateModified.ps1: updates the "date modified" of a folder to reflect the latest update date of the files within

+Get-AGWinEvent.ps1: a wrapper for Get-WinEvent which gives the EventData (as viewed in the Event Viewer) in a convenient format

+Get-AGCommandletWrapper.ps1: generates a file which accepts the same parameters as a commandlet and returns the output of that commandlet.
+Basically a template for making a standardized modification of either param inputs or outputs